-In addition, up to 41,000,000 common units may be offered from time to time by the selling unitholders named herein.
-Specific terms of certain offerings by such selling unitholders may be specified in a prospectus supplement to this prospectus.
-We will not receive proceeds of any sale of common units by any such selling unitholders unless otherwise indicated in a prospectus supplement.
+This prospectus relates to 7,115,844 common units that may be offered from time to time by the selling unitholders named herein.
+Specific terms of certain offerings by such selling unitholders may also be specified in a prospectus supplement to this prospectus.
+We will not receive proceeds of any sale of common units by any such selling unitholders.
 For a more detailed discussion of selling unitholders, please read "Selling Unitholders."
+You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.